 Artsource Industry Awards 2018

 For over ten years, the most industry-ready visual arts graduate from the art faculties of Curtin University, Edith Cowan University (ECU), North Metropolitan (TAFE) and the University of Western Australia (UWA), has been awarded a year-long professional membership with Artsource.
-This is the second year they will also receive a three-month studio residency at Paper Mountain.
+This is the third year they will also receive a three-month studio residency at Paper Mountain.